micha-k/doing-crypto/README.md

 [![Build Status](https://travis-ci.org/micha-k/doing-crypto.svg?branch=master)](https://travis-ci.org/micha-k/doing-crypto)
 [![Coverage Status](https://coveralls.io/repos/github/micha-k/doing-crypto/badge.svg?branch=master)](https://coveralls.io/github/micha-k/doing-crypto?branch=master)

 This is a repo where I spent some of my rare spare time hours to keep my computer skills in shape.
-Therefore I'll try to re-implement a few of the most common crypto algorithms in python.
+Therefore I'll try to re-implement a few of the most common historic and modern crypto algorithms in python.

 _Warning:_ This is just for fun!
 I DO NOT encourage anybody to use my implementations anywhere.
 They are probably full of bugs, flaws and use insecure random numbers!
 Use industry standard implementations.
 I do in production environments as well.